ward/run/_posts/2021-08-22-openingsmeeting-mechelen-5000m.md

 of "still got the energy to take over?".
 Someone did!
 One of the ones I had recruited, Dieter, passed me on the outside and took over the leading.
 I stuck right behind him and kept hugging the cord.
-Dieter did the leading for about two laps, then another one I had recruited, ???, moved to the front.
+Dieter did the leading for about two laps, then another one I had recruited, Jurgen, moved to the front.
 With him followed someone I had _not_ recruited, Jonas.
 I also felt there was nobody behind me, so that meant Sander (the third guy I had recruited) was no longer with us.
 Seeing some photos afterwards showed that Sander was dropped after about 1.5 laps.

+{% include image.html domain=site.baseurl url='/assets/img/202108-mechelen/20210822_101110_9_laps_togo.jpg' description='Dieter took over, 9 laps to go.' %}
+{% include image.html domain=site.baseurl url='/assets/img/202108-mechelen/20210822_101350_7_laps_togo.jpg' description='Jurgen in the lead, 7 laps to go.
+I ensure to keep hugging the inside.' %}

-With ??? in the front, Dieter was now second, and I kept following Dieter on the inside.
+With Jurgen in the front, Dieter was now second, and I kept following Dieter on the inside.
 Jonas was slightly ahead of me, but I was not going to slow down for him to slide inbetween me and Dieter.
 He seemed content to be slightly more on the outside.
-We're all still in lane 1 at this point so I imagine it does not matter _that_ much.
+We're all still in lane 1 at this point so I imagine it does not matter _that_ much in terms of distance.
 I was beginning to feel the effort too by this point and it sometimes felt like a mental challenge just to hang on.
-After two laps, ??? seemed to have overdone it a little and he faded away.
+After two laps, Jurgen seemed to have overdone it a little and he faded away.
 I stuck behind him a little too long and Jonas moved in behind Dieter.
-I then passed ??? and tried my best to hang on to Jonas.
+I then passed Jurgen and tried my best to hang on to Jonas.
 I was having a rough time _and_ I knew we were still going too slow for 16:40 pace too, from the few times I had glanced at my watch.
-I was also helped by Raf shouting lap times from the sideline when we passed (mostly we heard him saw 1:21, so that says enough).
+I was also helped by Raf shouting lap times from the sideline when we passed (mostly we heard him say 1:21, so that says enough).

 With under 5 laps to go, Jonas moved to the front for the first time in the race.
 I was happy to hang behind Dieter and was honestly having a little bit of